aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 <br>

-    3)
+    3) mdtest single directory

-        * Run mdtest 3e), sufficient MPI processes to achieve maximum result on the filesystem or subset of the filesystem.
+        a.
+Run mdtest 3e), sufficient MPI processes to achieve maximum result on the filesystem or subset of the filesystem.
 Record the create, stat, and remove operations per second in the output.

-        * Using the provided QoS mechanism, set the write IOPs QoS to 20% of the creates per second value recorded.
+        b.
+Using the provided QoS mechanism, set the write IOPs QoS to 20% of the creates per second value recorded.

-        * Rerun the test with this QoS setting and record the results.
+        c.
+Rerun the test with this QoS setting and record the results.

+        d.
+For a job count of 2, 3, 4, and 5.
+Run independent jobs like 3a, above, simulteneously where the read and write IOPs QoS for each job is set to the same 20% value used for 3c.
+Record read and write IOPs for each job.

-        * Remove the QoS setting
+        e.
+Remove the QoS setting

 # III.
 Reporting Results
 --------------------------------------------------------------------------------

-Offeror will articulate results for ior and mdtest for each client
+Offeror will provide documentation and relevant details about how QoS was set to achieve results.
+Additional details about offeror's QoS mechanism(s) are welcome.
+Offeror must provide all results from ior and mdtest for each job run for the above tests.